Wolkabout/WolkGatewayModule-SDK-Python/docs/README.md

 ```

 The docs will be generated, the output files will be placed in the `build/html/` directory, and can be browsed (locally) with any browser.

+Alternatively, you can see browse the generated documentation hosted on Read the Docs [here](https://wolkgatewaymodule-sdk-python.readthedocs.io/en/latest/).